Electronic Access

 Conclusion

 I added the EZproxy and OpenAthens content in order to complete the technical discussions we have had in recent weeks on integrated library systems, electronic resource management systems, link resolvers, and standards.
-These authentication and access technologies complete these discussions, which, altogether, cover the major technologies that electronic resource librarians work with to provide access to paywalled content in library collections.
+These authentication and access technologies complete these discussions, which cover the major technologies that electronic resource librarians work with to provide access to paywalled content in library collections.
 Both technologies aim to provide seamless access to paywalled content, as nearly as seamless as accessing content via a search engine or other source.
-Although neither will never be able to offer completely seamless access as long there are paywalled sources in library collections, the job of an electronic resource librarian is often to make sure they work as well as possible.
+Although neither will ever be able to offer completely seamless access to paywalled sources in library collections, the job of an electronic resource librarian is to make sure they work as well as possible.
 This will often mean working with vendors and colleagues.

 Additional Sources